Mount Agung eruption: Scoot passengers given 18-hour travel option back to Singapore

 Scoot added it would stop selling tickets to and from Bali for the travel period up to Dec 4.

-The closure of Bali's international airport looks set to extend beyond Tuesday, with Scoot and Singapore Airlines announcing flight cancellations on Wednesday as well.
+The closure of Bali's international airport looks set to extend beyond Tuesday, with Scoot and Singapore Airlines announcing flight cancellations on Wednesday as well, the third day running.

 Singapore Airlines also said passengers can re-route their original flights to Bali to other Southeast Asia destinations "within the same cabin class, subject to seat availability".